-- Customer retention – loyal customers don’t leave
+Customer retention – loyal customers, don’t leave

-- Repeat business – you get more business from your existing customers
+Repeat business – you get more business from your existing customers

-- Word of mouth marketing – it’s not only low/no cost and most persuasive
+Word of mouth marketing – it’s not only low/no cost and most persuasive

-- Bottom line improvement – increased revenue, reduced acquisition cost, which results in improved profits
+Bottom line improvement – increased revenue, reduced acquisition cost, which results in improved profits

-- More meaningful feedback – customers provide insights that allow quick identification of problems and opportunities
+More meaningful feedback – customers provide insights that allow quick identification of problems and opportunities

 Considering how important client loyalty is to your spa or massage practice, you want to make sure that your clients never feel that you take them for granted.
 Here are some steps you can take to keep clients on your side:

-Let Clients know how much you Value their Business
+Let Clients Know You Value Their Business

 Ask Clients for Input

-Even when a relationship is good, there may be some things can be made better.
+Even when a relationship is good, there may be some things that can be made better.
 Ask your clients for input on ways you could improve service or make things more convenient for them to do business with your spa or massage practice.

-Fix Problems head on
+Fix Problems head On

 Go Above and Beyond

-Keep your Word
+Keep Your Word

 If you say you are going to do something for a client, make sure you do it.
-If for some reason, you can’t, explain why.
+If, for some reason, you can’t explain why.

-Make it Personal
+Make It Personal

-Sending cards on special holidays, thanking clients for their business or having their favorite coffees or teas on hand, or remembering their birthday or anniversary helps to build a bond.
+Sending cards on special holidays, thanking clients for their business or having their favorite coffees or teas on hand, or remembering their birthday or anniversary helps build a bond.